Esri/geodev-hackerlabs/README.md

 ### 1. Data

-These labs show you how to use ArcGIS Online to import, create and manage data in the cloud.
-All maps, layers and services referred to as `items`.
-All items contain metadata.
-With ArcGIS Online you can import datasets, share them, explore the REST API, enrich your data with social-economic information, perform spatial analyses and much, much more.
+Creating and importing data interactively is a fast and effective way to prepare data for prototype apps or for production-level apps that you plan to develop in the future.

+These labs illsustrate how to import, create and manage data using the [ArcGIS Online](http://arcgis.com) and [ArcGIS for Developers](http://developers.arcgis.com) website and tools.
+You will also use the map viewer to perform data enrichment, the process of adding social demographic information to a dataset, and spatial analyses, the process of creating new data based on spatial critria.
+You will also explore the feature service REST endpoints and use them in a simple web app to access and display spatial data.

-Tools
+ArcGIS Online and Developer Tools
 * [Import Data](./data/import_data.md)
 * [Create and Edit Data](./data/create_and_edit_data.md)
 * [Share Data](./data/share_data.md)